Zeioth/heirline-components.nvim/README.md

   }
 }
 ```

+## Example config
+You can find the example config we use for NormalNvim [here](https://github.com/NormalNvim/NormalNvim/blob/75cb58366cc7b143ee0a0ed15499feff44c4555a/lua/plugins/2-ui.lua#L276).

 ## Credits
 Currently, most of the GPL3 lua components this plugin use come from AstroNvim and NormalNvim.
 So please support both projects if you enjoy this plugin.